sean-otoole/portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/single_cell_analysis.jpg"> **[Single-cell RNA-sequencing analysis for O'Toole, 2023](https://github.com/sean-otoole/scell_otoole_2023)**

-In this project, largely written in R, I used single-cell RNA sequencing data I obtained to determine the transcriptional identity of functional groups of neocortical neurons.
-The work involved mapping the identities of ~60k neurons through the use of dimensionality reduction, matrix factorization, clustering and bootstrapping.
+In this project, which was primarily conducted in R, I analyzed single-cell RNA sequencing data that I had collected to identify the transcriptional profiles of functional groups of neocortical neurons.
+The work entailed mapping the identities of approximately 60,000 neurons by employing techniques such as dimensionality reduction, matrix factorization, clustering, and bootstrapping.

 #

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/neural_activity.jpg"> **[Neural activity and behavioral analysis for O'Toole, 2023](https://github.com/sean-otoole/2p_neural_activity_otoole_2023)**

-This repository, written in matlab, contains two separate sets of analysis, both of which are related to examining the neural activity patterns of specific cell types.
-The analyses largely involved parsing a metadata file from a two-photon imaging pipeline.
-The level of activity for differing groups of neurons are compared during specific behavioral events.
-I use a combination of hierchical nested bootstrap and regression to compare these populations.
+This repository, developed in MATLAB, comprises two distinct sets of analyses, both aimed at investigating the neural activity patterns of specific cell types.
+The analyses primarily involve parsing a metadata file from a two-photon imaging pipeline.
+The activity levels of different neuronal groups are compared during specific behavioral events.
+I employ a combination of hierarchical nested bootstrap and regression analysis to compare these populations.

 #

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/bulk_RNA_sequencing.jpg"> **[Bulk RNA-sequencing analysis of AAVs for O'Toole, 2023](https://github.com/sean-otoole/bulk_RNA_seq_otoole_2023)**

-Here, with a combination of R and Python, I compare the RNA expression patterns of differing neuronal populations infected with AAVs.
-In the analysis I map RNA-sequencing reads against a custom version of the mouse genome (which I modfied to account for AAV expression) and compare transcriptional markers to test the specificity of populations labeled with different viruses.
+In this analysis, utilizing a combination of R and Python, I compare the RNA expression patterns of various neuronal populations infected with adeno-associated viruses (AAVs).
+I map RNA-sequencing reads to a customized version of the mouse genome, which I have modified to include AAV expression, and analyze transcriptional markers to assess the specificity of populations labeled with different viruses.

 #

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/aav_histology_image.jpg"> **[Comparing the spatial patterns of AAVs for O'Toole, 2023](https://github.com/sean-otoole/aav_histology_otoole_2023)**

-In this project I compare the spatial expression of AAVs in neocortical tissue slices.
-Images are processed with an imagej macro and the final comparisons and computaitons are performed with python.
+In this project, I analyze the spatial expression of adeno-associated viruses (AAVs) in neocortical tissue slices.
+The images are processed using an ImageJ macro, and the final comparisons and computations are conducted using Python.
 <br>
 <br>